kitella1/2do-react/README.md

 To run unit tests for this project, run the below command.
 `npm run test:unit`

-To run end-to-end tests for this project, run the below command:
-`npm run test:e2e`

 ## AI Declaration ✨

 No AI was used during any part of the development of 2Do.